 - Utilization of your CRM and ABM platforms.

 Step 2: Leverage Contact Data Using Sales Intelligence Tools

-Sales intelligence tools, such as Echobot, can help you scout and provide B2B contact data to people in organizations.
-Echobot’s powerful filters allow you to search for key decision-makers within your ideal company, in any department, on different hierarchy levels, or with specific job titles.
+Sales intelligence tools, such as Dealfront, can help you scout and provide B2B contact data to people in organizations.
+Dealfront’s powerful filters allow you to search for key decision-makers within your ideal company, in any department, on different hierarchy levels, or with specific job titles.